creditkarma/thrift-server/packages/dynamic-config/README.md

 $ export CONFIG_PATH=config
 ```

-### Remote Configs
+## Remote Configs

 Remote configuration allows you to deploy configuration independent from your application source.
 We support Consul as the remote configuration source.

-#### Consul Configs
+### Consul Configs

 Remote configuration from Consul is given a higher priority than local configuration.
 Values stored in Consul are assumed to be JSON structures that can be deeply merged with local configuration files.
 As such configuration from Consul is merged on top of local configuration, overwriting local configuration in the resulting config object.

 You define what configs to load from Consul through the `CONSUL_KEYS` option.
 This option can be set when constructing an instance or through an environment variable for the singleton instance.
+The values loaded with these keys are expected to be valid JSON objects.

 In TypeScript:
 ```typescript